rl-institut/open_plan/docs/model/assumptions.rst

 Assumptions
 ===========

-The MVS uses the programming framework :code:`oemof-solph` at its core and builds an energy system model based upon its nomenclature.
+The open_plan tool uses the programming framework :code:`oemof-solph` at its core and builds an energy system model based upon its nomenclature.
 As such, the energy system model can be described with a linear equation system.
 The most important aspects of a linear equation system are described below in a generalized way, and additionally explained through the use of an example.
 This will enable the clear comparision to other energy system models.